ealter/Elm-GUIs/paper/paper.md

 the same size idefinitely.
 Signals update in discrete events, but are continuous in the sense that they are always defined.

-The function `lift` allows us to execute a pure function onto a signal.
+The function `lift` allows us to execute a pure function on a signal of inputs, producing a signal of outputs.
 (Although lifting is a general functional concept, in Elm it has only this meaning.)